IHE/ITI.MHD/input/pagecontent/testplan.md

 * Document Source publishes all known document and folder combinations
 * Document Recipient receives and responds as appropriate
 * Document Consumer requests all forms of query for Folder, query for DocumentReference, and retrieve document
-* Document Resonder responds to query and retrieve as appropriate
+* Document Responder responds to query and retrieve as appropriate

 ### Document Source and Document Recipient

-Given that the system that has implemented the Document Source actor may choose to implement a subset of the functionality provided by the Document Source actor, the capability of the Document Source would be able to test only that subset of the following.
-The Document Responder also may only support a subset of the functionality provided by the Document Responder actor (e.g. may not support Folders, or may have policy against external document content).
+Given that the system that has implemented the Document Source may choose to implement a subset of the functionality provided by the Document Source, the capability of the Document Source would be able to test only that subset of the following.
+The Document Responder also may only support a subset of the functionality provided by the Document Responder (e.g., may not support Folders, or may have policy against external document content).
 The conformance to Minimal-Metadata vs Comphrehensive-Metadata would also vary depending on the functionality of the SUT.

 Note that the Document Content is not material to these tests.
 It could be a simple text file, CDA, FHIR-Document, PNG image, DICOM KOS, or anything that has a mime type.
 Document Recipient may have policy against some content types.

 #### Positive Test Scenarios
 presumes security successful
-* provide CapabilityStatement with indications of support of the MHD Document Source actor
+* provide CapabilityStatement with indications of support of the MHD Document Source
-* Where both minimal-metadata and comprehensive-metadata are supported by SUT, it would test both minimal and comprehensive to test out extremes.
+* Where both minimal-metadata and comprehensive-metadata are supported by SUT, it would test both minimal and comprehensive to test out extremes
 * Publish one DocumentReference with document content
 * Publish one DocumentReference with external document content
 * Publish two Documents with document